skyflowapi/skyflow-react-js/README.md

     classes: {},                 //optional, styles that should be applied to the element
     label: "string",             //optional, label for the form element
     placeholder: "string",       //optional, placeholder for the form element
-    altText: "string"            //(DEPRECATED) string that acts as an initial value for the collect
     validations: []              // optional array of validation rules
     onChange: Function;          //optional, function that is passed to trigger the onChange event
     onFocus: Function;           //optional, function that is passed to trigger the onChange event